joergviola/plugin-oxid-k3/README.md

 ## Manual Installation
 - Copy the content into source/modules of the shop installation
-- In the composer.json file in the base folder of the shop add the autoload configuration or extend if already existing:
+- In the composer.json file in the shop base folder add the autoload configuration or extend if already existing:

 ```
 "autoload": {